JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning

+To assess the performance of {\ours} in other job-domain downstream tasks, we conducted additional experiments as follows.

-\subsection{Link Prediction}
+\subsubsection{Link Prediction}

 Link prediction is one of the most common tasks for graphs and networks \cite{kumar2020link, cai2020multi, zhang2018link}.
-In this part, to show the effectiveness of the job title's multi-aspect embeddings learned by {\m}, we present an additional capability of {\m} in the link prediction task.
-We adopt Node2Vec \cite{grover2016node2vec}, a state-of-the-art and widely-used link prediction model as a baseline for comparison.
-We also use Word2Vec, GloVe, USE, and Job2Vec as representative baselines.
+In this part, to see the effectiveness of the multi-aspect embeddings learned by {\ours}, we present an additional capability of {\ours} in the link prediction task.
+We compare {\ours} with Node2Vec, Word2Vec, GloVe, USE, and Job2Vec as representative baselines.

-Given a large-scale job transition graph built on our dataset, we perform following steps to generate training/development/testing sets for the link prediction task.
-First, we randomly remove 20\% of the total number of links in the graph, considering them as the positive links in the testing set.
-We also randomly sample the same amount of negative links in the graph for the testing set.
-Next, for the remaining of 80\% positive links in the graph, we randomly remove 20\% of the positive links, and randomly sample the same amount of negative links to formulate a development set.
-The rest of the graph is kept as a training set.
-Then, given an employee node embedding, a job-title node embedding obtained by {\m}, and the link/edge that connects these two nodes, we follow \cite{grover2016node2vec} and use different binary operators (i.e., Average, Hadmard, Weighted-L1, and Weighted-L2) that operate on the employee and job-title node embeddings to obtain the link embedding.
-We select the best binary operator using the development set.
-As for reporting the performance metric, we choose AUC as it is mostly adopted by prior studies on the link prediction task.
+To generate the training/development/testing sets for the link prediction task, we randomly removed 20\% of the total number of links in the graph, considering them as the positive links in the testing set, and sampled the same amount of negative links in the graph for the testing set.
+We also randomly removed 20\% of the positive links in the remaining 80\% positive links and sampled the same amount of negative links to form a development set.
+The rest of the graph was kept as a training set.
+Then, we followed \cite{grover2016node2vec} and used different binary operators (\ie, Average, Hadmard, Weighted-L1, and Weighted-L2) to obtain the link embedding from the employee node embedding, the job-title node embedding obtained by {\ours}, and the link/edge that connects these two nodes.
+We selected the best binary operator using the development set and reported the performance metric using AUC.